 San Francisco usually sets off fireworks from two locations—the end of the Municipal Pier in Aquatic Park along the bay and from barges north of Pier 39.
 The shows start at about 9:30 p.m. and go on for about 30 minutes.
 For the best views from land, pick a spot near Aquatic Park at Jefferson and Hyde Streets, the Cannery, Ghirardelli Square, Fisherman’s Wharf, or the Coit Tower.

-If you'd like to avoid huge crowds, the Crissy Field Overlook and Inspiration Point in the Presidio offer great views.
-Bernal Heights Park is also a favorite among locals; you can put down a blanket and watch the fireworks from afar with the glittering lights of downtown to complete the San Francisco portrait.
+The Fourth of July fireworks draw tens of thousands of people each year, and although the above areas are the best viewing spots, they can get crowded quickly.
+If you'd like to keep your viewing a little more low-key, the Crissy Field Overlook and Inspiration Point in the Presidio also offer quieter, worthwhile views.
+Bernal Heights Park is also a favorite among locals because you can put down a blanket and watch the fireworks from afar with the glittering lights of downtown to complete the San Francisco portrait.